polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ### The `app_store_connect_api` action

-Last but not least, the `build_and_upload_to_appstore` lane needs to retrieve the environment variables and tell [Fastlane](http://fastlane.tools) to use the ASC API key we have created.
+Last but not least, the `build_and_upload_to_appstore` lane needs to retrieve the environment variables we set in the previous section and tell [Fastlane](http://fastlane.tools) to use the App Store Connect API key we have created.

 [Fastlane](http://fastlane.tools) has a way of retrieving environment variables through an object called [ENV](https://docs.fastlane.tools/best-practices/keys/).
-[ENV](https://docs.fastlane.tools/best-practices/keys/) is a dictionary which holds all environment variables as key-value pairs.
+[ENV](https://docs.fastlane.tools/best-practices/keys/) is a dictionary which holds all available environment variables as key-value pairs.
 This is how you can use it to retrieve the App Store Connect API secrets:

 ```ruby:Fastfile
 lane :build_and_upload_to_appstore do